MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-account-driven-user-enrollment.md

 You also need to set up service discovery so that Apple can reach the Intune service and retrieve enrollment information.
 To do this, set up and publish an HTTP well-known resource file on the same domain that employees sign into.
 Apple retrieves the file via an HTTP GET request to `“https://contoso.com/.well-known/com.apple.remotemanagement”`, with your organization's domain in place of `contoso.com`.
 Publish the file on a domain that can handle HTTP GET requests.

 > [!NOTE]
-> The well-known resource file must be saved *without* a file extension (e.g. .json) to function correctly.
+> The well-known resource file must be saved without a file extension, such as .json, to function correctly.

 Create the file in JSON format, with the content type set to `application/json`.
 We've provided the following JSON samples that you can copy and paste into your file.
 Use the one that aligns with your environment.
 Replace the *YourAADTenantID* variable in the base URL with your organization's Microsoft Entra tenant ID.